Element formation in radiation-hydrodynamics simulations of kilonovae: Results

-The color maps in panels ($d$) and ($m$) of Fig.~\ref{fig:time_mass_comp} show the evolution of the parameter The density evolution for the homologous expansion $\rho_\skynet$ is parametrized by the initial density $\rho_0$ and expansion timescale $\tau_0$ as defined in Eq.
-(1) of \cite{Lippuner:2015gwa}.
-The same homologous expansion is used by \cite{Perego:2020evn, Wu:2021ibi} for the time-domain fitting of the heating rates.
-Positive (negative) values of $h$ indicate regions of the $t-M$ plane where the mass shells are characterized by higher (lower) densities than the one predicted by the simple homologous model.
+The color maps in panels ($d$) and ($m$) of Fig.~\ref{fig:time_mass_comp} show the evolution of the parameter The density evolution for the analytical expansion $\rho_\skynet$ is parametrized by the initial density $\rho_0$ and expansion timescale $\tau_b$ as defined in Eq.
+(1) of \cite{Lippuner:2015gwa}. \newtxt{Here, $\tau_b$ is calculated from the expansion timescale measured at the extraction radius as prescribed in \citep{Radice:2016dwd}.} The same homologous expansion is used by \cite{Perego:2020evn, Wu:2021ibi} for the time-domain fitting of the heating rates.
+Positive (negative) values of $h$ indicate regions of the $t-M$ plane where the mass shells are characterized by higher (lower) densities than the one predicted by the simple analytical model.
 Shells where $h$ is constant in time are expanding homologously.
-If $h \neq 0$, the evolution happens on a curve $\rho_\skynet(t\,|\,\rho'_0,\tau'_0)$ different from the one associated with the values of $\rho_0, \tau_0$ of the considered mass shell.
 This happens for most of the shells in our simulation for $t \gtrsim 100 \textrm{ s}$, in agreement with the results of \cite{Rosswog:2013kqa}.
-We identify a deviation of approximately three orders of magnitude between our numerical solution and the specific homologous expansion $\rho_\skynet(t\,|\,\rho_0,\tau_0)$.
-As commented below, such different homologous expansions can lead to inconsistent nucleosynthesis predictions.
-At $t \sim 100 \textrm{ ms}$, a sudden increase of $h$ is observed in the disk ejecta.
-It corresponds to the absorption of energy from the fluid to the NN ($\dot{\epsilon}_\text{nucl} < 0$) that slows down the matter expansion.
-This effect is genuinely due to the coupling between the NN and hydrodynamics, and it cannot be reproduced by offline analyses.
-In the polar regions, a further compression at $t \sim 200 \textrm{ ms}$, followed by a more rapid expansion, is caused by the extra energy deposited by the jet.
+If $h \neq 0$, the evolution happens on a curve $\rho_\skynet(t\,|\,\rho'_0,\tau'_b)$ different from the one associated with the values of $\rho_0, \tau_b$ of the considered mass shell.
+We identify a deviation of approximately two to three orders of magnitude between our numerical solution and the specific analytical expansion $\rho_\skynet(t\,|\,\rho_0,\tau_b)$ \newtxt{in all the significative timescales}.
+As further explained below, such a different expansion \newtxt{in the early evolution ($t \lesssim 1$~s, when the production of heavy nuclei is still ongoing)} can lead to inconsistent nucleosynthesis predictions. \newtxt{In Appendix \ref{app:hydro_on_NN} we discuss an example of how a full evolution of a fluid element can differ from the one obtained by an independent NN assuming $\rho_\skynet(t\,|\,\rho_0,\tau_b)$.} \newtxt{A comparison with the results from a run using the fitted heating rates of \cite{Wu:2021ibi} instead of the data from the coupled NN reveals that the disagreement between the predicted density evolution and the simulated one builds up mostly because of hydrodynamic effects.
+The relative differences in the nuclear heating are not big enough to impact the hydrodynamic evolution while competing with the pressure work in Eq.~\eqref{eq:energy_cons} (see Appendix \ref{app:NN_on_hydro}).}